Let’s talk about mortgage interest rates.

 If you’re looking for a mortgage without income proof, or your financials don’t show that you’ve had strong income for a long period of time, maybe you’ve started a new business or you’ve switched businesses, what you’re probably going to need to use is a…it’s called a non-bank, or a second-tier lender.
 And you really shouldn’t be scared of that terminology, it’s just banking jargon and mortgage broker jargon for a non-advertised main bank.

-So you’re probably, with the income evidence or lack thereof, not going to be able to use those main banks you see on TV, probably going to have to go through a mortgage advisor.
+So you’re probably, with the income evidence or lack thereof, not going to be able to use those main banks you see on TV, probably going to have to go through a mortgage adviser.
 Get the application all sorted out before you submit, and just, depending on whether you’re using low documentation, or no documentation, understand what your short-term plan is to get settled in this property, and then what the plan is to get refinanced after 6-24 months, maybe even a bit longer, back to the main bank.